Menu Close

 Your Partner Doesn’t Talk to You

-You aren’t able to talk about your day, your feelings, or even the weather?
-Isn’t that the core of having a mate?
-Having your person there to talk and laugh with?
-If you find your partner doesn’t want to have any kind of conversations with you, it’s probably why you feel lonely and isolated.
-A marriage without conversation – daily and deep – is a lonely one, which leads to that disappointment you’re feeling every day.
+Sometimes, you aren’t able to talk about your day, your feelings, or even the weather.
+It can be confusing and troubling because, after all, “isn’t that the core of having a mate?”Having your person there to talk and laugh with?”
+If you find your partner doesn’t want to have any kind of conversations with you, it’s certainly an added reason why you’re feeling lonely and isolated.
+A marriage without conversation – daily and deep – is a lonely one, which leads to the kind of disappointment you may be feeling every day.

 Your Husband/Wife Finds Ways to Avoid Being With You